Are you a visual artist? Do you have an original creative project that you want to develop by traveling outside of the United States this summer?

 The Mignone Center for Career Success can only fund students who are:

-• In good academic standing at time of application and at the end of the spring semester
+- In good academic standing at time of application, throughout the spring semester, and for the duration of the proposed project

-• MCS funding is targeted to support students in good academic standing.
-Students not in good standing at the time of applying for MCS funding will only be considered for that funding if they have an endorsement from their Resident Dean prior to the application deadline.
-An endorsement consists of an email from the student’s Resident Dean stating that the Resident Dean supports the application for MCS funding.
-The endorsement email must be submitted to summerfunding@fas.harvard.edu.
+- Students not in good standing at the time of applying for MCS funding will only be considered if they have an endorsement from their Resident Dean (RD) stating that the RD supports the student’s application for MCS funding.
+Emails must be sent to summerfunding@fas.harvard.edu by the application deadline.

 How to Apply: